Searching for Occupational Therapy Assistant programs can lead you to wonder – how many prerequisites are required to begin?

 “Prerequisites are essential because they lay the groundwork for everything you do as an occupational therapy assistant student,” says Jessica.
 “If you don’t know the basic concepts and terms involved in being an OTA, you aren’t going to know how to formulate plans and exercises for patients.”

 The required prerequisite courses play a pivotal role in your success as an OTA student at St. Catherine.
 For example, if you’re a career changer who has been out of school for a few years, the prerequisite courses can help fine-tune your study skills and perhaps introduce you to online learning.

 While you’re encouraged to complete your OTA prerequisites through St. Catherine University, the program also accepts course credits from other accredited institutions.
 Before registering for prerequisites at another institution, as Jessica mentioned earlier, you’ll want your admissions counselor to verify that the courses offered by this school will satisfy the requirements.

 “If you are currently taking classes at another institution or if you plan to, we can help you find classes that transfer,” says Jessica.
 “It’s helpful for us to discuss up front what transfers and what doesn’t – this saves time, money and energy.”

 “Choosing to take prerequisites through St. Catherine may be your smartest option,” says Jessica.
 “This will introduce you to St. Catherine’s online learning management system (LMS), Canvas, which can help you feel more comfortable and confident with OTA fundamentals before diving into the core curriculum.”

 Discover Your Path Today

 Prerequisites for occupational therapy assistant programs shouldn’t stress you out, they should excite you!
-Now that you have an idea of how long it can take you to complete prerequisites and apply to the OTA program, it’s time to get to work.
+Now you have an idea how long it can take to complete prerequisites and it’s time to get to work.